 - PCT’s assist with all ADLs that CNAs perform on a daily routine.

-- PCT’s can draw blood from patients and also work in labs.
+- Patient Care Technician will draw blood from patients and also work in labs.

 - PCT’s can perform EKGs or ECGS on patients.